Straight to Residence Visa

 When we assess your application, we may ask for more evidence of your ability to speak and understand English.
 If we do, you may have to sit a test and send us the results.

-There are 3 ways your partner or dependent children aged 16 or older can show us they speak English.
+There are 3 ways your partner or dependent children aged 16 or older can show us they speak English – through:

-They can take English language tests.
-The results must be acceptable to us and no more than 2 years old when you apply.
+• be no more than 2 years old when you apply.

 Note